Import the following libraries

 # Visualize the Dual Map

 map_Observe that fossil fuel CO2 emissions are much higher in January than in April in Chicago.
-This is due in large part to the use of central heating, which often relies on burning oil or natural gas, during the cold Midwestern months.
+This is due in large part to the use of central heating, which often relies on burning oil or natural gas during the cold Midwestern months.

-Calculating Zonal Statistics
+Calculate Zonal Statistics

 To perform zonal statistics, first we need to create a polygon.